What's Happening at The Mag

 UPCOMING MEETINGS

 PLEASE KEEP THE FOLLOWING PEOPLE IN YOUR PRAYERS, Shannon McLendon, Nancy Coker, Sue Mecca, Dale Brazell, Kylee and Mac, Shelby Farmer, Stephen Owens, Chris Walton, Mary Ann Hurst, Erin Gallahorn (Fr.
-Bill and Amy’s daughter), Wanda and Maryann, Avee Higgins and family, Amanda Garner and family, Allen Blackburn, Sidney Cowan Jr, Cliff Howard, George & Margie Lane, Mercedes, Jen McLendon, Nacy Nelson, Forest Crocker, Jean Tilly, Brent Ridenour, Chad Ridenour, Patrick Farmer, Karen Edwards Roof, Noah Brandon, Robbie Morris, Maryalice & Blue Wratislaw, Jeanine Turner, Buddy Wilson, Tony Starling, Bill Yates, Lauren Schumpert Goodenough, Andrew Todd, Carmen Roberson, Claude and Betty Lott, Ellen Torres, Terri Fleming, Mitch and Mary Christian and daughter Angie, Daniel Phifer, David Woolard, Johnny Gallai, Drexel Heidel, Greg McCaskill, Yaqui Villegas (Jackie), Jane Parks and family, Toni Ford, Clyatt Brady, John Johnson, Nick Baskin (friend of Ruppert), Teresa Helmes, Molly, Cindy Hinson, Brittany Hardy, Molly Upton, Rosalee Baker (mother of Darlene Baird), Larry Smith, Wes and Kathie Hicks (Kandie’s sister & brother-in-law), Susan Rice, George Lane, Vickie Schumpert.
+Bill and Amy’s daughter), Wanda and Maryann, Avee Higgins and family, Amanda Garner and family, Allen Blackburn, Sidney Cowan Jr, Cliff Howard, George & Margie Lane, Mercedes, Jen McLendon, Nacy Nelson, Forest Crocker, Jean Tilly, Brent Ridenour, Chad Ridenour, Patrick Farmer, Karen Edwards Roof, Noah Brandon, Robbie Morris, Maryalice & Blue Wratislaw, Jeanine Turner, Buddy Wilson, Tony Starling, Bill Yates, Lauren Schumpert Goodenough, Andrew Todd, Carmen Roberson, Claude and Betty Lott, Ellen Torres, Terri Fleming, Mitch and Mary Christian and daughter Angie, Daniel Phifer, David Woolard, Johnny Gallai, Drexel Heidel, Greg McCaskill, Yaqui Villegas (Jackie), Jane Parks and family, Toni Ford, Clyatt Brady, John Johnson, Nick Baskin (friend of Ruppert), Teresa Helmes, Molly, Cindy Hinson, Brittany Hardy, Molly Upton, Rosalee Baker (mother of Darlene Baird), Larry Smith, Wes and Kathie Hicks (Kandie’s sister & brother-in-law), George Lane, Vickie Schumpert and family, Glen Polite, Unsworth family, Shelby Farmer.

 Please look over this list and let the church office know if anyone’s name needs to be removed from the list.